Brilliant-tester/QA-manual-testing-portfolio/README.md

-# Manual QA Testing Portfolio – Brie
+# Manual QA Testing Portfolio – Brilliant

 ## About Me
 Aspiring Junior Manual QA Tester with hands-on practice in writing test cases, performing negative and boundary testing, and reporting bugs.
 Currently building real-world testing skills and seeking an entry-level or internship QA role.